reesjones/sandbox/bootstrap.md

 Here's some bootstrap stuff I want to see live on reesjones.github.io.
-I don't want to work in a git clone of it locally though